jasonzhang970611/254final/README.md

 To run our project Linux system you need to install tkinter.

-Using Linix user- convert logo.ico to logo.xbm
+Using Linux user- convert logo.ico to logo.xbm

 In settings.py change  ICONMAP = "logo.ico" to the  ICONMAP = "@/home/jason/Desktop/.../logo.xbm"